goudadhanu/LendingClubCaseStudy-1/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
+## Conclusion
-As per the analysis, the cases of defualt are asd follows
+As per the analysis, the cases of defaulters were observed when
-- Applicants for the purpose of 'Home Improvement'
+- Applicants applying loans for the purpose of 'Home Improvement'
 - Applicants where grade is 'G' and interest is above 20%
 - Applicants who have their home 'mortgaged'
 - Other relevant observations and analysis are documented in the notebook.